 This infrastructure constitutes

-Computing Centre of the SAS – Slovak infrastructure for high-performance computing
+CO SAS - Computing Centre – Slovak infrastructure for high-performance computing

 Since 2015 it has been a member of PRACE - The Partnership for Advanced Computing in Europe - in the context of the structures of ESFRI, which provide new research infrastructure (RI) of pan-European interest, corresponding to long-term requirements of European research communities, including all scientific areas regardless of location.